Temporal Interval Cliques and Independent Sets

-Since \TIS generalizes the classic \textsc{Independent Set} problem, it is clearly \NP-hard~\cite{Kar72}, \Wone-hard when parameterized by the solution size $k$~\cite{downey2013fundamentals}, and does not admit any efficient approximation algorithms as well.
-In this section, we show that \TIS remains computationally hard when restricted to temporal unit interval graphs with a constant number of layers.
+We next describe some intractable cases for \TIS on temporal unit interval graphs.
 We begin with the case that~$\Delta=1$.
 Here the conflict graph is simply the union of all layers of $\TG$.
-Thus, as mentioned in Section~\ref{sec:intro}, the class of all possible conflict graphs is precisely the class of $2$-track unit intervals.
-Thus, the following hardness result directly follows from the known hardness results for \is in $2$-track unit interval graph~\cite{bar2006scheduling,fellows2009multipleinterval,jiang2010parameterized}.
+Thus, as mentioned in Section~\ref{sec:intro}, the class of all possible 1-conflict graphs is precisely the class of $\tau$-track unit interval graphs.
+We therefore directly get the following hardness result from the known hardness results for \is in $2$-track unit interval graphs~\cite{bar2006scheduling,fellows2009multipleinterval,jiang2010parameterized}.

-\begin{proposition} \TIS on temporal unit interval graphs is \NP-hard, \APX-hard, and \Wone-hard \wrt the solution size $k$ for $\tau \geq 2$ and $\Delta=1$. \end{proposition}
+\begin{proposition}[\cite{bar2006scheduling,fellows2009multipleinterval,jiang2010parameterized}] \TIS on temporal unit interval graphs is \NP-hard, \APX-hard, and \Wone-hard \wrt the solution size $k$ for $\tau \geq 2$ and $\Delta=1$. \end{proposition}

-Now that we have seen hardness for $\tau\geq2$ and $\Delta=1$, we proceed with case of $\Delta=\tau$, by which the class of all conflict graphs is precisely the class of $\tau$-dimensional hypercubes (intersection) graphs.
-Marx~\cite{marx2005efficient} showed that \textsc{Independent Set} on axis-parallel unit squares in the plane is \NP-hard and \Wone-hard \wrt~the solution size.
-For our setting, this result implies the following. \begin{proposition} \TIS on temporal unit interval graphs is \NP-hard and \Wone-hard \wrt the solution size $k$ for~$\tau=\Delta\geq2$. \end{proposition} Note however, that the problem admits a PTAS in this case, whenever $\tau=\Delta = O(1)$~\cite{ErlebachJS05}.
-Whether this is also true for the weighted case is open for $\tau=\Delta \geq2$.
+Next we consider the case where $\Delta=\tau$, by which the class of all $\Delta$-conflict graphs is a subset of the class of $\tau$-dimensional axis-parallel hypercube (intersection) graphs.
+Marx~\cite{marx2005efficient} showed that \is is \Wone-hard for dimension 2 when parameterized by the solution size $k$.
+For our setting, this result can be stated as follows. \begin{proposition}[\cite{marx2005efficient}] \TIS on temporal unit interval graphs is \NP-hard and \Wone-hard \wrt the solution size $k$ for~$\tau=\Delta\geq2$. \end{proposition} Note however, that the problem admits a PTAS in this case, see Proposition~\ref{prop:Erlbach}.